Part 2 of 2, see also Part 1 of How to Apply for Funding

 9. Break your plan down into specific steps that are tied to a specific, well-designed timeline.

-If you enjoyed this blog post, please feel free to check out all previous posts (there are almost 500 of them : ) if you haven’t already.
+Please check out all previous posts of this blog (there are more than 970 of them : ) if you haven’t already.
 Why not sign up to receive them regularly by email?
-Just click on “Follow” in the upper line on each page – and then on “Like” next to it.
+Just click on “Follow” in the upper line on each page – and then on “LIKE” next to it.
+There is also the “SHARE” button underneath each article where you can submit the article to Pinterest, Google+, Twitter, Facebook, Tumblr and StumpleUpon.